phac-nml/irida/doc/administrator/galaxy/index.md

 mkdir $GALAXY_BASE_DIR/tool_dependencies # directory for installing dependency binaries for tools cp $GALAXY_ROOT_DIR/config/tool_sheds_conf.xml.sample $GALAXY_ROOT_DIR/config/tool_sheds_conf.xml
 ```

+*Note: We are using the specific Galaxy version located at <https://bitbucket.org/apetkau/galaxy-dist/commits/b065a7a422d72c5436ba62bfc6d831a9df82a79f> which is based off of Galaxy version 15.03.1.
+This was in order to fix an issue that was not fixed in the stable branch of Galaxy as of writing this document.*

 ### Step 2: Create Galaxy Environment File